FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 `initialize` contains nothing inside of it as there are no actions to be done when the command is called.

 In the `execute` function, `setArmSpeed()` is called with `speedSupplier.getAsDouble()` passed in.
 The `getAsDouble()` function essentially converts the DoubleSupplier object to a double.
-When this function is called the `speed` variable in subsystem file will be set to the value of the double inside of speedSupplier.
+When this function is called, the `speed` variable in the subsystem file will be set to the value of the double inside of speedSupplier.

 ### IsFinished and End